Frisco Federal Criminal Defense

 Oberheiden, P.C.
 Is a North Texas Law Firm Defending Against Federal Investigations, Grand Jury Subpoenas, and Federal Indictments

-Oberheiden, P.C. is a North Texas federal criminal defense law firm comprised of lawyers with substantial experience in federal cases and federal litigation.
+Oberheiden, P.C. is a North Texas federal defense law firm comprised of lawyers with substantial experience in federal cases and federal litigation.
 In fact, we are the only law firm that exclusively handles federal cases, giving us an extra edge in addition to our already distinct and nationally recognized backgrounds.

 If you have (ANY) reason to believe that your company, your practice, or you individually is under investigations, you cannot afford to hesitate and you cannot afford to gamble.
 Call the experienced federal defense attorneys of Oberheiden, P.C. right away and visit us at our North Dallas office today, including on weekends.

 Approached by FBI Agents or Received Notice from the U.S. Attorney’s Office?
 Get the Former Federal Prosecutors from North Texas Law Firm Oberheiden, P.C.
 On Your Team

 Oberheiden, P.C. is a team of former Department of Justice lawyers with substantial experience and local presence in North Texas.
 With decades of experience as prosecutors, hundreds of FBI cases handled, and prominent litigation results, Oberheiden, P.C. is one of Texas‘ most trusted law firms when it comes to effectively defending businesses and individuals against FBI, OIG, or DEA investigations.